darkrelics/eidolon-engine/documentation/incremental-mud-workflow.md

 ### 5. Persistent State Between Modes

-Character state persists across mode transitions, creating meaningful consequences:
+Character state persists across mode transitions in the 14 DynamoDB tables (all with RemovalPolicy.RETAIN):

 **Health and Wounds:**